What is phosphorus?

 What is a safe blood level of phosphorus?

 A normal phosphorus level is 2.5 to 4.5 mg/dL.
-Ask your doctor or dietitian what your last phosphorus level was and write it
+Ask your doctor or dietitian what your last phosphorus level was and write it down to help keep track of it.

 Will dialysis help with phosphorus control?

 Yes.
 Dialysis can remove some phosphorus from your blood.
-It is important for you to understand how to limit build up of phosphorus between your dialysis treatments.
+It is important for you to understand how to limit build-up of phosphorus between your dialysis treatments.

 How can I control my phosphorus level?